-Public Education Partnership
+Public Education and Partnerships

 The Land Peace Foundation provides consultation and educational programs related to Indigenous land guardianship, land and water protection, climate change adaptation and mitigation and Traditional Ecological Knowledge (TEK) and Traditional Indigenous Knowledge.